auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 The biologist [Eugene Odom](https://en.wikipedia.org/wiki/Eugene_Odum) describes this process in ecosystems called ecological succession.
 Ecosystem means a biological community of interacting organisms and their physical environment.
 An ecosystem begins on pure rock with small and simple dissipative structures.
 Eventually the entire ecosystem collapses and ends.
 A new ecosystem is built on a previous ecosystem.
 Each community of organisms in the ecosystem alters the environment.
 "It culminates in a homeostatic ecosystem in which biomass and symbiotic function between organisms are maintained.
 Maximum that is per unit of energy flow.
 Nature always optimizes.
 To repeat, self-organization is directed towards achieving as large and diverse a dissipative structure within the limits set by the available energy input and the prevailing physical conditions.
 Once homeostasis is achieved, the ecosystem is mature.
 However, eventually the ecosystem succumbs to its own fragility.
 A small perturbation in climate, or a fire, or an evolution of a disruptive, invasive, or parasitic species, and all the intricate specializations that lead to the optimization of the structure become in turn the cause of the system's failures.
 In the long view, this is not a tragedy, but an essential component of the evolutionary process.
 It's precisely the story of life on this planet with its breathtaking diversity not only across continents, but across time."

 Eventually, every organism relies on the whole system to survive.
 Once the system dies, the individuals die as well.
 In a similar way to how a fire will burn available fuel, organisms and ecosystems adapt to consume available fuel (exergy), specializing in the process of transforming that useful energy into less useful energy.
+We see that specialization is a natural drive.
+When an organism specializes they typically have a fuel source that other organisms find useless or undesirable, the rules governing other self-organizing organisms don't allow them to use that energy, while the specialists become efficient.

 ---

+When we talk about life, we often mean human life.
+The story of biological life and ecosystems is the beginning of the story of humans.
 The below timeline is taken from [Sapiens: A Brief History of Humankind](https://www.ynharari.com/book/sapiens/) by Professor Yuval Noah Harari.
+I highly recommend this book as it is the origin of our species and how we came to dominate the planet.
+I really cannot recommend it enough!
+You can find a [summary on Wikipedia](https://en.wikipedia.org/wiki/Sapiens:_A_Brief_History_of_Humankind).
+Please do your best to get a sense of the timescale.

 ### Timeline of History